hellowac/mapnik-wiki-zh-cn/LearningMapnik.md

 ## Getting started

 Mapnik is written in C++, but many users use its bindings to higher-level languages, including Python or Javascript.
-If you've got a application that wraps Mapnik entirely, you might only need to concern yourself with the XML stylesheets that describe Mapnik's map styles.
+If you've got an application that wraps Mapnik entirely, you might only need to concern yourself with the XML stylesheets that describe Mapnik's map styles.

 To get first results, choose your weapon: XML, Python, C++, or node.js